rackrick/MoonWatch/docs/GettingStarted.md

 ## Troubleshooting

 1. Display stays white<br />
-check your wiring.
+Check your wiring.

 2. LED stripe is not working<br />
-the WS2812B have a direction from where the data shoule be coming.
+The WS2812B have a direction from where the data shoule be coming.
 Check the arrow on the stripe.